Joshua-Coded/Blockchain_Assignment_2/task1/README.txt

-Below is the README content for the UTXO-Based Transaction Simulator converted into Markdown format.
-The content is based on the provided text, which describes the updated utxo_simulation.c program that uses automatically generated addresses (e.g., ADDR1) instead of user names for transactions, as per your latest request.
-The Markdown version maintains all sections, formatting, and details, ensuring it’s clear, well-structured, and suitable for inclusion in your GitHub repository or assignment submission.
-I’ve also ensured it aligns with your specified users (Joshua, Favour, King, Aaron) and your macOS environment (noted from alana@Alana-MacBook-Pro).
-This Markdown file assumes you’re using the updated utxo_simulation.c from the previous response, which includes address generation, the ability to view spent/unspent UTXOs, and an interactive CLI with colors and emojis (🎉).
-If you need the C code or users.txt content again, let me know, and I can include them.
 UTXO-Based Transaction Simulator
 Overview
 This C program simulates a simplified Unspent Transaction Output (UTXO) model, mimicking Bitcoin's transaction system.
 It reads user names from users.txt, automatically generates unique addresses for each user (e.g., ADDR1), and provides an interactive command-line interface (CLI) with colorful prompts and feedback.
 Users can: